ZMHastings1/CIDM-3312-FinalProject/README.md

 -All entity classes have been made
 -Data seeded
--Db has been made and Ticket page has been scaffolded -Webpage works, but comments do not show on the home page.
+-Db has been made and Ticket page has been scaffolded -Webpage works, but comments do not show on the Tickets/Index page.
 Code needs to be changed to display Comments.
 ---END---